 - Declaration by the President of the Society, proclaiming that he/she is willing and efficient to hold the said post.

-Who can apply for Society Registration?
+Who can Apply for Society Registration?

 Society Registration Act, 1860 has set a list of candidates who are eligible for Society Registration.
 Minimum 7 or more members are required to create a Society.
-Following are the members who can enrol for the Memorandum of a Society:
+Following are the members who can enroll for the Memorandum of a Society: